greenelab/covid19-review/USAGE.md

 affiliations:  # as a list, strongly suggested
   - Department of Systems Pharmacology and Translational Therapeutics, University of Pennsylvania
   - Department of Biological & Medical Informatics, University of California, San Francisco
+coi:
+  string: "None" #mandatory - update with any relevant conflicts of interest
+  lastapproved: !!str 2020-XX-XX #mandatory - update to current date
 funders: GBMF4552  # optional
 ```